tekknolagi/stackx/README.md

 ./main.native
 ```

-Expected output is nothing with exit code zero.
-The real errors (if any) would
+Expected output is somewhat real-looking assembly that represents the lowered
-have been at typecheck-time.
+program in `main.ml`.